This is the multi-page printable view of this section.

 endor-patch

 repository is at the top of the list of selected repositories to prioritize it if you are using auto patching.
-See the auto patching documentation for more details
+See the auto patching documentation for more information.

 - Click Save.